-Chilies may aggravate existing gastro-esophageal reflux (GER) condition.
+Chilies may aggravate existing gastroesophageal reflux (GER) condition.

-Certain chemical compounds like aflatoxin (fungal mold), found in spoiled chilies have been known to cause stomach, liver and colon cancers.
+Certain chemical compounds like aflatoxin (fungal mold), found in spoiled chilies have been known to cause stomach, liver, and colon cancers.
 (Medical-disclaimer).

-≻≻-Back to Spices from Chili Peppers.
-Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+≻≻-Back to Spices from Chili peppers.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-USDA National Nutrient Database. (opens in new window)
+USDA National Nutrient Database. (opens in a new window)